DCS-Web-Editor/dcs-web-editor-docs/docs/sections/mapoptions/mapoptions.md

 # Map Options

-Click on Map Options to expand it:
 ![MapOptions](./images/MapOptions.png)

 ## Briefing

 ![Briefing](./images/Briefing.png)

-As in the native editor, customize the briefing panel displayed at the beginning of a mission.
+Customize the briefing panel displayed at the beginning of a mission.

-### Briefing Template

 ## Coalitions

 ![Coalitions](./images/Coalitions.png)

-As in the native editor, customize your coalitions.
+Customize your coalitions.
 Select a nation from the list and use the top three-way switch to assign it to a category.
 You can also select a preset from the drop-down menu in the top-left.

 ## Weather